wagtail/wagtail/docs/reference/contrib/forms/customisation.rst

 Show results
 ------------

-If are implementing polls or surveys, you may want to show results after submission.
+If you are implementing polls or surveys, you may want to show results after submission.
 The following example demonstrates how to do this.

-At first, you need to collect results as shown below:
+First, you need to collect results as shown below:

 .. code-block:: python